pvcnt/accio/docs/reference/commands/index.md

 Defaults to *warn*.
 * `-[no]color`: Enable or disable colored output.
 Defaults to true.
+* `-[no]quiet`: Suppress all output.
+You can still use the exit code to determine the outcome of the command.
+Defaults to false.

 The `ACCIO_USER` environment variable can be used to specify the actual user's name, which defaults to the current user's shell login.